syncs-usyd/syncs-constitution/constitution.rst

    3. devise strategies to ensure the active participation of members.

-7. The Social Media Manager will:
+7. The Marketing Manager will:

    1. create and update materials on the Society website and other publications;